alyssavanerelli/alyssavanerelli.github.io/_projects/3_project.md

 </div>

 This is the first study to generate mitogenomes for an entire genus of boas.
 Being able to easily provide genomic resources for these threatened and endangered boa species is crucial for their conservation.
-Unlike previous studies that have used one protein-coding region, the complete protein-coding mitogenomes have given a strongly supported topology for the Chilabothrus phylogeny.
-My phylogenetic analyses support most previously published relationships of neotropical boids, only differing in topology in terms of the relationships of _C. exsul_, _C. strigilatus_, and _C. striatus_.
+Unlike previous studies that used one protein-coding region, the complete protein-coding mitogenomes have given a strongly supported topology for the _Chilabothrus_ phylogeny.
+Our phylogenetic analyses support most previously published relationships of neotropical boids, only differing in topology in terms of the relationships of _C. exsul_, _C. strigilatus_, and _C. striatus_.